Get alerts of updates about «Organised leisure activities»

 Number and group size

 The recommended number of participants in total is up to 300 people, and the recommended group size is up to 40 people.
-The recommended number limits can be adjusted at stage 4 of the reopening plan.
+The recommended number limits can be adjusted.
 The number of people per group should be adjusted according to the type of activity, the age, development, state of health, need for supervision and how many supervisors are needed to carry out the activity.

 In situations with high infection pressure, consider reducing the group size.